The Best Ways to Avoid Pool Bees: Natural and Effective Methods

 Wasp Nest Paper Bag Decoy

 You don’t need to buy an expensive decoy wasp nest.
 Just find two regular brown lunch bags.
 Crumple the first bag as much as possible and insert it inside the second one.
-Then, crumple that as well, and hang it somewhere near to your pool.
+Then, crumple that as well, and hang it somewhere near your pool.
 Bees will think this is a wasp nest and stir clear away from it.

 Paper Bag Trap